Melatonin: Does It Actually Work?

 The Bottom Line

-The most common mistake is taking too much.
-Start low at 0.3-0.5mg.
-Only increase if you need to.
-And remember that melatonin is a timing signal, not a sedative.
-It works best when you pair it with good sleep habits like a dark room, consistent schedule, and limited screen time before bed.
+The most common mistake people make is taking too much.
+Your body makes less than 1mg per night.
+Most studies tested doses of 0.3-0.5mg for sleep, 3mg for migraines, and up to 5mg for jet lag.
+Immediate-release tablets match most of the positive research.
+Melatonin is a timing signal, not a sedative.
+It works best paired with good sleep habits like a dark room, consistent schedule, and limited screen time before bed.
+Talk to your doctor about the right dose for you.

 The Evidence, Claim by Claim